 This is your baby.
 You've been a parent to your baby right from when you first found out you were pregnant.
 It's important to find ways to remember your baby.

 Feel free to take the time for you, your partner, and your family and friends to go through this process.
-You may choose to spend this precious time creating special memories, and consider religious ceremonies or rituals meaningful to you and your family.
+You may choose to spend this precious time creating special memories and considering religious ceremonies or rituals meaningful to you and your family.
+This is your time with your baby.
+Do whatever feels right for you.
 Many families have taken the time to dress or wrap their baby and read special stories to them.
-This is your time with your baby; do whatever feels right for you.
-Your healthcare team is available to help you with ideas or support to create memories of your baby.
+Your healthcare team is available to help you with ideas or to help you create memories of your baby.

-Please let your healthcare team know if you’d like to talk to a social worker, spiritual care provider, or if you wish to involve traditional cultural practices.
-A spiritual care staff member can help you with religious rites that are important to you such as prayers, blessings, or a dedication.
-They may also help to contact community leaders or aboriginal liaison services if you want them to.
+Please let your healthcare team know if you'd like to talk to a social worker, spiritual care provider, or if you wish to involve traditional cultural practices when creating memories.
+A spiritual care staff member can help you with religious rites that are important to you, such as prayers, blessings, or a dedication.
+They can also help to contact community leaders or Indigenous liaison services if you want them to.
 Most hospitals have a quiet sacred space or chapel you may visit.

 Making precious memories with your baby is an important part of parenting and can be a healing experience.
 You'll have time to create lasting memories of your baby through photos and other keepsakes.

-You will be offered some keepsakes to help you remember your baby.
+Your healthcare team will offer you some keepsakes to help you remember your baby.
 The unit will give you a memory box to hold these items.
 Keepsakes may include:

 These keepsakes are offered by the Pregnancy and Infant Loss Bereavement Programs.
-These are made possible through donations from families who have also experienced a similar loss.
+They are made possible through donations from families who have also experienced a similar loss.

 Once you get home you may choose to add other things like: